 - License inventory

 Note: to get the latest version of the Web portal, remember to clear your browser's cache.
-Also use Google Chrome for this website whenever you can to get the best out of it.

 Groups makes it easy to deploy applications on multiple computers simultaneously.

 Name a group “My Office”, add all computers in your office to that group, and add multiple applications to it like 7zip, Adobe Reader etc.